jacecotton/tcds-site/pages/components/carousel.md

 **Prioritize slide order, and limit the number of slides.** Most users will not see all the content in a carousel ([3](https://www.smashingmagazine.com/2016/07/ten-requirements-for-making-home-page-carousels-work-for-end-users/ "10 Requirements For Making Home Page Carousels Work For End Users (If Needed) - Smashing Magazine")).
 Put the most important and engaging slides first, and avoid adding too many slides to begin with (as the more there are, the less likely they are to be discovered).

-**Allow sufficient time between slides.** The [autoplay](#autoplaying) interval should be based on a generous approximation of how long the slide with the most content takes to read, understand, and interact with.
+**Allow sufficient time between slides.** The [timing](#auto-forwarding) interval should be based on a generous approximation of how long the slide with the most content takes to read, understand, and interact with.

 ### When to use
-**When presenting a series of inessential or sample content.** Examples include decorative pictures or testimonials.
+**When presenting a series of sample or interchangeable content.** Examples include decorative pictures or testimonials.
 Only use a carousel for presenting content that users were not likely searching for when they navigated to the page, and may only be interested in consuming in a passive manner.

 ### When not to use
 **When presenting important or user goal-oriented content.** Because slides are not labeled, users are unlikely to find content buried in carousels if they're looking for it.
 Furthermore, users are highly likely to miss content they may be looking for if the carousel autoplays ([2](https://www.nngroup.com/articles/auto-forwarding/ "Auto-Forwarding Carousels and Accordions Annoy Users and Reduce Visibility Nielsen Norman Group")).

-However, carousels are often useful to condense content into one container, and then progressively or selectively disclose it.
+**A different component better fits the use case.** Carousels are often useful to condense content into one container, and then progressively or selectively disclose it.
 If the content of a slide is supposed to serve a user goal, consider a different component that achieves a similar purpose, such as:

 * [Tabs](/components/tabs), useful for quick comparison between different content of the same information type.
 * [Accordion](/components/accordion), useful for collapsing multiple sections of content under headers, allowing users to quickly scan a page and choose whether or not to see the content.